Main Office: 20541 Pascal Way Lake Forest, CA 92630

 Accessories That Can Enhance Functionality or Appearance

-In addition to standard hardware options available with most windows and patio doors, some accessories can enhance functionality or appearance.
+In addition to standard hardware options available with most windows and patio doors, some accessories can improve functionality or appearance.
 For example, homeowners can integrate devices like cordless blinds into double-glazed windows, adding convenience without compromising energy efficiency.

 Homeowners can add optional grilles or mullions to the window for a more traditional look, among other enhancements.
-Additionally, decorative handles and hinges can add an extra touch of style to your windows or patio doors.
+Also, decorative handles and hinges can add an extra touch of style to your windows or patio doors.

 For patio doors, accessories such as retractable screens can protect from insects while allowing for increased ventilation.
 Energy-efficient shades can also help regulate temperatures when used with low-E glass.